-- FTP service is disabled in the Service Access Control screen. - The IP address(es) in the Remote Management screen does not match the client IP address.
+- FTP service is disabled in the Access Control screen. - The IP address(es) in the Secured Client Set in the Remote Management screen does not match the client IP address.
 If it does not match, the switch will disconnect the Telnet session immediately.

-CHAPTER 24 Access Control
+CHAPTER 23 Access Control